"For as long as any cat can remember, four clans have ruled the forest: ThunderClan, ShadowClan, WindClan and RiverClan."

 Earn Your Happy Ending: By the end of The Last Hope, every character has gone to hell and back (sometimes literally), but they still pull through and earn happy endings for themelves and all the Clans.
 (Even the dead ones.)

 Either-Or Prophecy: StarClan seems to give a lot of these.
-Take the prophecy at the top of the page, for instance.
-It does not say that fire will save the Clan (indeed, a forest fire nearly kills the Clan in the fourth book).
+Take the prophecy "Fire alone can save our Clan", for instance.
+Note that it does not say that fire will save the Clan.
 A minor prophecy in the second arc is misinterpreted as well due to this trope.

 Exact Words: In Midnight, after Leafpool sees Squirrelflight leave for her journey, Cinderpelt asks if she knows where Squirrelflight is.
 Leafpool is able to say no because she didn't know where Squirrelflight was at the exact moment.